cs3110/textbook/src/chapters/correctness/randomized.md

 So instead, QCheck allows us to check whether a *property* of each output holds.
 A property is a function of type `t -> bool`, for some type `t`, that tells use whether the value of type `t` exhibits some desired characteristic.
-Here, for example, here are two properties; one that determines whether an integer is even, and another that determines whether a list is sorted in non-decreasing order according to the built-in `<=` operator:
+Here, for example, are two properties; one that determines whether an integer is even, and another that determines whether a list is sorted in non-decreasing order according to the built-in `<=` operator: